Hello, this is my solution to this challenge. Any comment is highly appreciated. Happy coding!

 Help me become better 😍

-@FloratobyDevPosted almost 2 years agoIt's pretty close to the design.
+@FloratobyDevPosted about 2 years agoIt's pretty close to the design.
 Probably just need a little bit of resizing and making sure that it looks nice on mobile.
 The error is probably an easy one but basically what it's trying to say is that you should avoid it or else you'll be getting problems.
 For example, you might want to start an event with that button but since you have two interactive elements in an enclosed area, there could be times when the event wouldn't trigger because you click the other button that doesn't have the trigger.
 Small problem but it can cause a ton of frustration.
 Well done finishing the project!

 Marked as helpful0